NixOS/rfcs/rfcs/0137-nix-language-version.md

 # Future work
 [future]: #future-work

-Define semantics, that is, what exactly to do with the information given in the magic comment.
+- Define semantics, that is, what exactly to do with the information given in the magic comment.
+- Define rules deciding when a change to the language is appropriate to avoid proliferation and limit complexity of implementation.